 Just then a woman who had hemorrhaged for twelve years slipped in from behind and lightly touched his robe.
 She was thinking to herself, “If I can just put a finger on his robe, I’ll get well.”
 Jesus turned—caught her at it.
 Then he reassured her: “Courage, daughter.
 You took a risk of faith, and now you’re well.”
 The woman was well from then on. – Matthew 9:20-22 (The Message)

 The comparison to our own lives is obvious.
 Since the day we were born we have set out upon a journey that has brought us ever closer to the heart of God.
 Our travels have not always been smooth.
 The pressures of life have taken aim at our hearts, trying to drive us away from the faith in which we stand, trying to steal the hope in which we live.
 But just like the woman from Matthew 9, we have chosen to stay strong in the faith that the Spirit has built inside of us.
-Through the times of struggle, worry, and doubt, we turn to God and ask those same questions – searching for clarity, direction, and relief.
-But we also guard your faith so that your hope will remain unshaken.
+Through the times of struggle, worry, and doubt, we turn to God and ask those same questions in a desperate search for clarity, direction, and relief.
+But we also guard our faith so that our hope will remain unshaken.
 Be strong, because in all of this there is one thing of which you must have no doubt.
-The day is coming when Christ will stand before you.
-On that day, your faith will move you to seek Him, to touch His robe, and to be delivered from the pain have you have endured for years.
-At that moment, as you stand alone before the Savior, He will help you to your feet, gaze into your eyes and speak those words you’ve longed to hear:
+The day is coming when Christ will be standing before you.
+On that day, your faith will move you to seek Him, to touch His robe, and to be delivered from a lifetime of pain.
+At that moment, as you stand alone before your Savior, He will greet you as a friend, gaze into your eyes and speak those words you’ve longed to hear:

 “Courage ________.
 You’ve taken a risk of faith and through Christ you are well.”